 Daily lifting of heavy loads is a constant threat to the spine, causing pain in discs, tendons and cartilage over time.
 With ergonomic methods, employees can lift and lower items without risking their safety.

-Check out the additional workplace safety resources by industry or topic on WorkSAFE Center.
+Check out the additional workplace safety resources by industry or topic in our resource library.